mksaraf/kubernetes-lab-tutorial/content/ingress.md

 Ingress gives the cluster admin a different way to route requests to services by centralizing multiple services into a single external load balancer.

 An ingress is split up into two main pieces: the first is an **Ingress Resource**, which defines how you want requests routed to the backing services.
 The second is an **Ingress Controller**, which listen to the kubernetes API for Ingress Resource creation and then handle requests that match them.
-Ingress Controllers can technically be any system capable of reverse proxying, but the most common options are Nginx and HAProxy.
-As additional component, a **Default Backend** service can be used to handle all requests that are no service relates, eg. *Not Found (404)* error page.

 ## Ingress Resource
 An ingress resource is a kubernetes abstraction to handle requests, for example to *web.cloud.noverit.com* and then route them to the kubernetes services named web.